-Do you have a cold?
-What about the flu?
-Or is it allergies?
+Do you have a cold, what about the flu, or is it allergies?
 With similar upper respiratory symptoms including stuffy nose, sore throat and cough, knowing how to differentiate can help you get better, faster.

-- Days 1 – 2: Fatigue, sneezing, sore throat
+- 1 – 2 Days: Fatigue, sneezing, sore throat

-- Days 3 – 5: Nasal symptoms and cough
+- 3 – 5 Days: Nasal symptoms and cough

-- Days 6 – 7: Symptoms lessen
+- 6 – 7 Days: Symptoms lessen

 The sudden onset of fever, body aches, cough, fatigue, chills, and night sweats are prominent symptoms of the flu.
-The fever may reach above 101 degrees and could last around 3-4 days – although not everyone with the flu develops a fever.
+The fever may reach above 101 degrees and could last around 3-4 days – however, not everyone with the flu develops a fever.
 Other symptoms can include nasal congestion, sneezing, sore throat and loss of appetite.
-Recovery from the flu can last anywhere from a few days to a few weeks.
+Recovery from the flu can last from a few days to a few weeks.
 Complications from the flu include dehydration, pneumonia, sinus infections and bronchitis, among other illnesses.
-The flu may also worsen chronic medical conditions like diabetes, asthma, COPD and heart failure.
+The flu may worsen chronic medical conditions like diabetes, asthma, COPD and heart failure.

-Prevention and Treatment of Viral Illnesses
+Prevention of Viral Illnesses

 ClearChoiceMD Urgent Care knows your stuffy nose.
 If you are unsure how to treat a cold, the flu or allergies, visit your nearest ClearChoiceMD Urgent Care!
 All ClearChoiceMD Urgent Care locations will be offing no-cost flu shots during the month of October.
 We are here to get you feeling better, faster seven days a week, no appointment necessary – just walk in!